 The Danes were not particularly popular in either Norway or England during the early middle ages, repeatedly trying to gain control of both countries.
-This resulted in the Norwegian Viking commander Olaf Haraldsson (later King Olaf II of Norway and St Olave after his death) siding with the English against the Danes that were occupying England.
-Olaf then helped king Æthelred and the English retake London by tearing down London Bridge, breaching the Danish defences of the city.
+This resulted in the Norwegian Viking commander Olaf Haraldsson (later King Olaf II of Norway and St Olave after his death) siding with the English against the Danish army occupying England.
+If we are to believe the Icelandic saga of Snorri, Olaf helped King Æthelred and the English retake London from the Danes by tearing down London Bridge, breaching the Danish defences of the city.

 The attack on the bridge took place in 1014, with the combined Norwegian and English force sailing westwards upstream the Thames towards the timber bridge defended by the Danes.
 Attaching ropes and grappling irons to it, Olaf sailed downstream again dragging down and seriously damaging the structure of the bridge.
 This compelled the Danes to surrender London to Æthelred’s forces.